darrenjw/metagenomics/TaxaAbundance.md

 * It is free, open source and cross-platform
 * There are good free IDEs, such as [RStudio](https://www.rstudio.com/)
 * There are thousands for packages for R, managed in a mirrored repository, known as [CRAN](cran.r-project.org), the comprehensive R archive network
-* [Bioconductor](https://bioconductor.org/) is another R repository focussing specifically on high-throughput genomic data, containing over one thousand packages
+* [Bioconductor](https://bioconductor.org/) is another R repository focusing specifically on high-throughput genomic data, containing over one thousand packages

 It is possible to analyse raw sequencing data using Bioconductor packages such as [ShortRead](https://bioconductor.org/packages/release/bioc/html/ShortRead.html), but that is a different subject...